 The Company has adopted a written Code of Ethics.
-All Directors are made aware that they are expected to exhibit high standards of personal integrity, honesty and ethical business conduct, disclose any potential conflict of interest and abide by the Company's Insider Trading and Blackout Policy.
+All Directors are expected to exhibit high standards of personal integrity, honesty and ethical business conduct, disclose any potential conflict of interest and abide by the Company's Insider Trading and Blackout Policy.